mspanc/elixir-spherical-mercator/README.md

 This is a port of [MapBox's SphericalMercator JS library](http://github.com/mapbox/sphericalmercator) to Elixir.

-The API remains similar, so refer to the original project for documentation.
+The API remains similar, so refer to the original project for the documentation.

 ## Installation